brh55/generator-rnc/app/templates/readme.md

 ---
 # Generator Notes
-Hello and thanks for using, [`generator-rnc`](https://github.com/brh55/generator-rnc)! <br>
+👋🏽 Hello and thanks for using, [`generator-rnc`](https://github.com/brh55/generator-rnc)! <br>
-Please feel free to report [bugs](https://github.com/brh55/generator-rnc/issues) or contribute to the generator to help others, or contribute to the generator to help others.
+Please feel free to report [bugs](https://github.com/brh55/generator-rnc/issues) or contribute useful features to the generator to help others.

-Also, don't forget it's always good to include example application for users to test out and use your component.
+Also, don't forget to include example an application for users to test out and use your component.

 1. `react-native init example`

-> P.S: Don't forget to delete this note :)
+> 🗒 P.S: Don't forget to delete this note :)